Sealed PoE

 schemeREQUIREDConstruction-family version. v1 defines scheme = 1.

-nonceREQUIRED24 random bytes — the content AEAD nonce.
+nonceREQUIRED24 random bytes — the envelope-unique salt of the content key and every slot KEK.

 kemslots path onlyPer-slot KEM selector ("x25519" or "mlkem768x25519").